Ahmed-Elbald/Interactive-Comments-Section-Angular/README.md

 _\*In this project, and since comments and replies are almost the same, I have decided to give both of them the term 'Interaction'.
 That makes it easier to build shared models and components._

+_\*I have decided to build this comments section as a part of a larger project as such sections doesn't exist on their own in real world applications.
+Therefore, I have a feature called "feed" that has my sub-feature "interactions"_

 _\*Regarding the structure of each feature's folder, I took that from [Joshua Morony's video](https://youtu.be/7SDpTOLeqHE?si=wTS9S5t-O4tRaJ_t) about structuring Angular projects._